 Santino Prinzi is the Co-Director of National Flash Fiction Day in the UK, a former Senior Editor and current Consulting Editor for New Flash Fiction Review, and is part of the founding team behind the annual Flash Fiction Literary Festival, a literary festival dedicated solely to flash fiction.

 His latest flash fiction pamphlet, There’s Something Macrocosmic About All of This, was published by V-Press in 2018, and his debut collection of flash fiction, Dots and other flashes of perception, was published by The Nottingham Review Press in 2016.

-He has been nominated for the Best Small Fictions anthology and the Pushcart Prize, and has won or been long or short listed in various awards and competitions.
+He has been nominated for the Best Small Fictions anthology, the Best Microfiction anthology, and the Pushcart Prize.
+He has won or been long or short listed in various awards and competitions.

+He was born, grew up, and works in Wiltshire.
 In 2018 he graduated from the University of Bristol with an MA in English Literature, and in 2016 he graduated from Bath Spa University with a first class BA in English Literature with Creative Writing.
-His main areas of interest other than flash fiction and short fiction include Modernism, Contemporary Literature, and Digital Humanities.
+His main areas of interest other than flash fiction and short stories include Modernism, Contemporary Literature, and the Digital Humanities.

-He loves running writing workshops and presenting talks and readings.
+He loves running writing workshops, presenting talks, and reading at events.
 To find out more, feel free to contact him.